jeet4747/jeet4747/README.md

 - 👋 Hi, I’m @jeetmishra47
 - 👀 I’m interested in Web-Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python & Javascript
-- 💞️ I’m looking to collaborate on a project with some new new friends
+- 💞️ I’m looking to collaborate on a project with some new friends
 - 📫 How to reach me Contact me on instagram (@jeetmishra.47)

 <!---